CiviCERT/suspicious-email-submitter/README.md

 Please see the [wiki](https://github.com/CiviCERT/suspicious-email-submitter/wiki) for instructions on how to use the Suspicious Email Submitter, as a user or as a provider.

 The Suspicious Email Submitter [requires a configuration file](https://github.com/CiviCERT/suspicious-email-submitter/wiki/Configuration-Files) in order to function.

-If you work with at-risk groups who would benefit from this tool and would like to participate in the private testing phase, please contact Michael Carbone <michael@accessnow.org> (OpenPGP fingerprint: D3D8 BEBF ECE8 91AC 46A7 30DE 63FC 4D26 84A7 33B4).

 # How to contribute